pushmix/web-notification/README.md

 **Testing**

-It's always good to push test notification and preview results before sending message to your subscribers, simply press `Push Test` button.
-If you web browser supports push notifications you will see one shortly.
+Press `Push Test` button.
+If your web browser supports web push notifications you will recive one shortly.

-Once you happy with test press Push Notification button and your notifications will start being dispatched.
+Once you happy with the test press `Push Notification` button and your web push notifications will start being dispatched.
 Check your Google Analytics Real-Time Events section to see user interactions with notification you just send.

-In case when your web browser is not compatible with push notifications you can still send the message by pressing Push Notification button to selected subscribers audience.
+In the case when your web browser is not compatible with push notifications you can still send the message by pressing `Push Notification` button to selected subscribers audience.

 | Windows Chrome  69|
 | ------------- |